NicholasBerryman/PCBDraw/README.md

  * Something went wrong!
 What do I do?
    * If you are unsure about anything and need help, please contact me at: Nicholas.Berryman1@gmail.com.
 Please include **PCBDraw - Help** in the subject line.
  * There's a cool feature that I want to use but it doesn't look like your program supports it?
-   * Currently the program is fairly minimal, having been made in a single weekend.
+   * Currently the program is fairly minimal, having mostly been made in a single weekend.
 If there are any new features that you feel would be very useful/important then please contact me at: Nicholas.Berryman1@gmail.com.
 Please include **PCBDraw - Suggestion** in the subject line.
 I'll do my best, but can't make any guarantees about whether any specific feature will be added or how long it will take.